dribnet/purvs/README.md

 <<<<<<< HEAD

 =======
-I tested out some colours for mt letter forms and I think that this red fill on the inner arc is interesting but I don't think it looks that great filled in.
-I like the colour though.
-Maybe if it was all filled in or all filled in with a different stroke or just have the outer filled in would be interesting to see.
-For now I'm not sure about the colours but I think it would be nice to see the outer and inner with two different colours that either contrast or compilement.
+I tested out another set of colours.
+This time i tried yellow and orange which I like as it looks like a sunset or sunrise in a way.
+However I removed the fill from the inner arc and added a fill to the outer arc and I think I like this as it looks prettty interesting.
+I think it would look better if it transparent slightly.
+I think I will test out some more colours and see how they look.

 pos2x this draws the x position of the first point pos2y this draws the y position of the first point